dojo/typings/README.md

 modifications, etc.

 Each major namespace is broken down into `dojo`, `dijit` and `dojox` directories, having the major version number in a sub directory within.
+Currently only Dojo 1.11 is included.
+These typings should work for most older versions of Dojo post 1.7, though it may include some functionality that is not present in those older releases.

 The ambient declarations that mirror the Dojo namespaces are indexed via the `index.d.ts` file located in each directory and the ambient module names are then declared in a single